R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

       .. tabs::

-         .. tab:: Other formats
+         .. code-tab:: shell Script for other formats

-             Replace .format with the one you want to convert.
+            #Replace .format with the one you want to convert.

-             ``format-wav_converter.sh``

-         .. code-tab:: shell Script
+            #format-wav_converter.sh``

             shopt -s globstar nullglob
             for f in *.format
             do